adammarples/testbed/README.md

 Dagster code that orchestrates the dbt transformations.

 ### dst_db
-The destination db for stage and analytics data, a normal duckdb.
+The location for the destination db for stage and analytics data, a normal duckdb.

 ## Tech Stack